 After a flyover by fighter aircraft, Chaplain Beyea led the mourners in declaring “Hallelujah!” three times.
-He then spoke about McGee’s family: his wife Frances; his child; and his 25 great, great, great grandchildren.
-Beyea then listed McGee’s military accomplishments in World War II, Korea, and Vietnam, a career spanning 30 years.
-In World War II, McGee served in a segregated military, and flew in the all-Black 332nd Fighter Group, which became famous as the Tuskegee Airmen.
+Beyea then listed McGee’s military accomplishments in World War II, the Korean War and the Vietnam War—a military career spanning 30 years.
+In World War II, McGee served in a segregated military, and flew in the all-Black 332nd Fighter Group, part of the renowned Tuskegee Airmen.

 “He was a humble and reverent warrior,” explained Beyea, “and he inspired others.”
 The chaplain also stressed the importance of laughing and crying in celebrating McGee’s long life.
 “And moving your hands like a fighter pilot [reenacting a dogfight].”